This module develops a critical understanding of advanced techniques used by Ethical Hackers to examine the security of web applications.

 By the end of this module the student should be able to:

-1. Analyse and critically evaluate techniques used to break into an insecure web application and identify relevant countermeasures.
+1. Analyse and critically evaluate techniques used to test web application security.

 2. Critically evaluate specific countermeasures to advanced hacking techniques

 3. Demonstrate a critical evaluation of an advanced security topic with an independent project.